Coronavirus Antibody Test Kit

 Negative test results

-If your result comes back negative and you took your sample at least 14 days after the start of any symptoms, you've either not had a previous Covid-19 infection, or no longer have a detectable antibody response.
-Some studies have suggested antibody levels fall at around 3 months after infection in some people, though others show they can last longer.
-You should continue to follow social distancing guidelines, because you could still catch it and pass it on.
+If your result comes back negative and you took your sample at least 14 days after the start of any symptoms, you've either not had a previous Covid-19 infection, or don’t have a detectable antibody response.
+Some studies have suggested some antibody levels fall at around 3 months after infection in some people, though others show they can last longer.
+You should continue to follow social distancing guidelines because you could still catch it and pass it on.

 If you develop symptoms after the test, you should self-isolate as instructed.
 If you’re feeling very unwell, you should contact your GP or call NHS 111.